usamahamed/Fortumo-Task/README.md

 }

 ```
-I host this service on cloud site. i using simple ajax calling which it will recursively that automatically call the next servive until redirecting
+I host this service on cloud site. i using simple ajax calling which it will recursively and automatically call the next servive until redirecting

 <!-- [START getstarted] -->